Skip to main content

 Grid

-A web page is like a large canvas.
+A web page is much like a large canvas.

-CSS Grid was introduced to solve the complex problem of layout arrangement as web services advanced.
+CSS Grid emerged to address the complex layout positioning issues that arose as web services advanced.

 Basic Structure and Features of Grid

-CSS Grid structures the layout as a Grid similar to a chessboard.
+CSS Grid organizes the layout in a Grid similar to a chessboard.

 CSS Grid works similarly.
-It divides a web page into multiple areas and freely places desired elements in each area.
+It divides a webpage into several areas, allowing placement of desired elements freely within each area.

 Basic Grid Structure

-A Grid consists of a Grid Container that holds the grid items and the Grid Items themselves.
+Grid consists of a Grid Container that holds grid elements and Grid Items that are the grid elements.

-• Grid Container: Represents the entire grid you will create.
+• Grid Container: Refers to the entire grid board you create.

-• Grid Item: Each item placed within the grid.
+• Grid Item: Each individual item placed within the grid board.

 Creating a Simple Grid Structure